Deepan-Karmakar/p5.js-tutorial/Beyond-the-canvas.md

 You can use `.class()` to assign the element to a named class.
 It is up to you what name you choose for the class.
 Multiple elements in a document can have the same class value.
 You can use `.id()` to assign an id to the element.
 It is up to you what name you choose for the id.
 The id name must be unique in the document, meaning no other element on the page should have the same id.

-There are a couple of methods for finding elements already on the page.  `getElement(id)` returns the element on the page with given id or null if none is found, while `getElements(className)` returns an array of all elements with given className, or an empty array if none are found.
+There are a couple of methods for finding elements already on the page.  `select(#id)` returns the element on the page with given id or null if none is found, while `selectAll(.className)` returns an array of all elements with given className, or an empty array if none are found.

 ```javascript
 var myDiv0;